Tennessee Wildlife Resources Agency

 TWRA manages trout fisheries in the tailwaters of five hydropower dams operated by TVA in Region IV.
 Cold water released from the reservoirs impounded by these dams extirpated fish populations that formerly occurred downstream.
 Therefore, TWRA and the U.S. Fish and Wildlife Service (USFWS) stock trout in these tailwaters to utilize this coldwater habitat (totaling over 60 miles) and mitigate for the loss of the original fisheries.
 Trout fisheries in the South Holston, Cherokee, and Norris tailwaters were historically limited by poor water quality and inadequate flows, but efforts during the past decade by TVA have greatly improved these important habitat components.

 Because each tailwater differs from the others with respect to water quality, instream habitat, and its potential for trout production, TWRA manages each tailwater differently with respect to stocking and fishing regulations.
-To view information about a specific tailwater click on a link in the navigation.

 Click on a Link Below for Specific Trout Tailwater Related Information